OctopusDeploy/blog/blog/2020-07/connect-an-aws-account-to-octopus/index.md

 4. Under **Details**, you can add metadata about your account; the name and description.
 5. Next, under **Credentials**, you can add in the AWS access key and secret key.
 6. Finally, you can set restrictions under the Restrictions section.
-For example, I've chosen to allow this account for my Dev environment only.
+For example, I’ve chosen to allow this account for my Dev environment only.
 7. Click the green **SAVE** button on the top of the page.

 Congrats!
 You have successfully set up an AWS account in Octopus Deploy.

 ## Conclusion

 The need to interact with different cloud-based platforms is not a need that will go away.
-Regardless of what Continuous Delivery and Deployment tool you're using, there will always be a reason for authentication from the CD tool to a cloud, or even on-premises, platform.
+Regardless of what Continuous Delivery and Deployment tool you’re using, there will always be a reason for authentication from the CD tool to a cloud, or even on-premises, platform.

-In this blog post, you learned not only how to connect Octopus Deploy to AWS, but the different authentication methods available for AWS.
+Happy Deployments!